lechnerc77/AzureFunctionOrchestrationExtended/README.md

-# Azure Orchestration with Aactivities and a Durable Entity
+# Azure Orchestration with Activities and a Durable Entity

 ## Content
 This code repository contains a HTTP-triggered Azure durable function orchestartor that orchestrates an activity function.
 WIthin the activitiy function a durable entity is used that serves as stateful memory.